Amazing caves near Sydney you need to Explore

 Glow worm tunnel

-Located near Hunter Valley wine country, the site is significance for Aboriginal history.
+If you are planning a Hunter Valley wine tour from Sydney, Baiame Cave is not to avoid.
+Located near Hunter Valley wine country, the site is significant for Aboriginal history.
 The main figure depicted in the cave believed to be Baiame – The person who has created the law for aboriginal culture.

 Is this article inspired you?
 Read our other articles of Hunter Valley attractions, Best Blue Mountains attractions, Epic Blue Mountains hikes, 3 days in Sydney itinerary, Royal National park day trip, Sydney brewery tours, Blue Mountains day trip, Port Stephens day tour, Sydney wildlife tours, Sydney wine tours, and NYE Sydney.